rudrakadel/HoneyPie/readme.md

 [INFO] 192.168.1.10 attempted login with username: admin, password: 1234 [INFO] 192.168.1.10 executed command: cat password_config
 ```
+This code can be further formatted to add more server comamands like "ls -alps" while being deployed in real world to make the honeypot look more realistic to the hacker or intruder even add bash commands for wrong or mispelled commands given in the terminal.
 ---

 ## **⚠️ Disclaimer**